Elenkosz/rivus/doc/overview.rst

   solver.solve(prob, tee=True)

 As you can see, the difference is mainly in the *spatial* section.
-The functions in gridder expose a variaty of arguments to offer customization but the defaults can also be used for getting used to rivus.
+The functions in gridder expose a variety of arguments to offer customization but the defaults can also be used for getting used to rivus.
 (E.g. above, latlon is not really needed)

 Possibilities after solution